citoplasme/UMinho_Dissertation_Template/README.md

 * Compile using XeLatex
 * Compile using BibTex
 * Compile using XeLatex
-* Compile using XeLatex (To update labels on the pdf)
+* Compile using XeLatex (To update the labels on the pdf)

 After that, just hit the **View** button, with **View PDF** selected and your document will be ready.